-Content stored in almost any corporate data source, e.g. SQL databases, file shares, ERP / CRM / ECMS systems or other legacy platforms and on-premise applications like Dynamics, SharePoint, Active Directory, SAP etc. can be synchronized with native SharePoint lists and libraries via secure web services.
-Cloud-to-cloud connections e.g. to Azure, Salesforce, Twitter, Facebook, Google, RSS Newsfeeds, XML etc. are supported as well.
-All features of native SharePoint lists and libraries are completely available for your external data, e.g. search, metadata, change notifications and workflows on external data change.
+Content stored in almost any corporate data source can be synchronized with native SharePoint lists and libraries via secure web services: Data in SQL databases, file shares, ERP / CRM / ECMS systems or other legacy platforms and on-premise applications like MS Dynamics, SharePoint, Active Directory, SAP etc. Cloud-to-cloud connections e.g. to Azure, Salesforce, Twitter, Facebook, Google, RSS Newsfeeds, XML etc. are supported as well.
+All features of native SharePoint lists and libraries are completely available for your external data, e.g. views, filter, search, metadata, change notifications and workflows on external data change.

 Fig.: The Layer2 Cloud Connector runs within the corporate network as a Windows Service to push and pull data from/to native SharePoint lists and libraries in Microsoft SharePoint Server 2010 / 2013 or the Microsoft Office 365 cloud to connect with almost any other corporate data source.